googlefonts/fb-variable-values/docs/_reference/varfont-assistant.md

 <div class='col-sm' markdown='1'>
 designspaces
-: Drag one or more `.designspace` files into the list.
+: Drag one or more designspace files into the list.

 axes
 : ^
   A list of axes in the selected designspace.
-  Reorder the list items to change the font sorting order.†
+  {% comment %}Reorder the list items to change the font sorting order.{% endcomment %}

 sources
 : ^
-  A list of sources in the selected designspace.
+  A list of all sources in the selected designspace.
-  Click on the column headers to sort the list using different parameters.
+  Click on the column headers to sort the list based on different axes.
   Select which sources to collect values from.
 </div>